metabase/metabase/docs/people-and-groups/managing.md

 - Last name: Metabase
 - Email: internal@metabase.com

-The [Pro](https://www.metabase.com/pro) and [Enterprise](https://www.metabase.com/enterprise) editions include a user account called "Metabase Internal".
-Metabase uses this account to load the [Metabase analytics](../usage-and-performance-tools/usage-analytics.md) collection into your Metabase.
+Metabase uses this account to load content into Metabase (like the [Metabase analytics](../usage-and-performance-tools/usage-analytics.md) collection).
 You may see this `internal@metabase.com` account in the logs.

 ## Groups